yusufunlu/Go-TinyClient/STORY.md

 * Collection data from clients is important nowadays for debug and analytics.
 I have added sending some system and client on User-Agent.
 This feature is controlled by debugMode too.

-* I know there is always a edge case we missed.
+* I know there is always an edge case we missed.
 Accessibility of *http.Request   from outside can solve those cases.

 * While I am working with Java some certificate problems such as ``javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`` always overwhelming us per 6 months.
 So I decided to disable default SSL certificate verification

 * I can say context and managing the lifecycle of objects is so important after my docker, Spring context and Android context experiences.
 Context is like a handlebar of which ones live upon that.
 Every tinyclient is can be managed by different contexts.
 Builtin http.Request support context injection which is more flexible but I took my way.

-*
+* Tests are working in orderly for creating.
+Last failed create operation clear the context by calling successful delete operation.
+I could clean the context in start of tests by calling delete operations or directly from db so did't
+If succesfull delete test fail and same container(not image) is being used new tests can fail but it working for this situation.
+Needing -rm for container or context cleaning